-Does your heart sink when the principal walks through your door, even when you’re students are busy doing amazing things?
+Does your heart sink when the principal walks through your door, even when your students are busy doing amazing things?
 Do you suddenly start to question all things happening in your classroom?

 Are my bulletin boards up to date?
 Are my objectives posted?
 Is my class too noisy?
 Is Bobby going to wipe a booger on Sal during my lesson again?

-Teacher evaluations are on the rise and one of the ways administrators are evaluating teachers is informal observations (formerly known as walk throughs, pop ins).
+Teacher evaluations are on the rise and one of the ways administrators are evaluating teachers is informal observations (formerly known as walk throughs, pop ins, etc).
 My principal can walk in unannounced, sit down, record the lesson, and then give me a score during a quick follow up afterwards.